“I just got a mail from Google saying my account got suspended!” Audrey messaged me.

 The attributes condition, availability and price are pretty straightforward.
 But Google is very strict about the accuracy of all the data in your product feed.
 They need to match with what’s on your website.

-So make sure you update your product feed regularly, by hand or automatically.
+So make sure you update your Google Shopping feed regularly, by hand or automatically.
 Check in the Automation section below for some tools that make this process easier by integrating with your store.

 Gtin or Global Trade Item Numbers are unique product identifiers.
 You’ll probably know them better as barcodes.
 Depending on you where you are located or source your products from, you’ll have a different set of numbers: